 The Nature of the Final Projects

 The fourth-year project is intended to foster independent thought and to develop the student’s ability to perform scientific research.
 “Research” in this context may be experimental, theoretical or computational, but must make reference to experimental work, including the canons of experimental design and the interpretation of data.
 It is essential to place the work in a modern context, which requires a review of the relevant primary chemical research literature.
-The written report must be approved by the research advisor and submitted to the Undergraduate Advising Committee during the student’s eighth semester.
+The thesis must be approved by the research advisor and submitted to the Undergraduate Advising Committee three days prior to the symposium and poster session.
+The symposium and poster session are held on the same day.
+Both events are free and open to the public.

 Public Presentation of the Final Projects

 The Undergraduate Advising Committee will evaluate both the written report of the research project, poster, and the oral presentation.
 They will recommend to the Chairman of the Department of Chemistry that the degree be awarded

 - with distinction